George Karlaftis: Regular season

+Postseason

 Personal life

 Karlaftis was once a youth member of the Greece men's national water polo team.
 His father, Matthew, was a javelin thrower for the University of Miami's track and field team and also tried playing on their football team before suffering a severe skull injury during his first practice with them.
 His brother, Yanni, won a youth world championship in judo at 11 and joined the Boilermakers as an outside linebacker in 2021.